 In the northern province of Guanacaste, Conchal Beach is a top favorite for my family.

 Tiny crushed shells—not sand—make up Conchal Beach, making the beach gleam white from a distance.
 That means this beach is perfect for those little sweets who don’t like to get all sandy!

 The shells don’t stick to you like sand does, and it’s easy to clean up afterward.

-Conchal is also great for swimming with gentle waves and a sandy (okay, “shelly”) bottom.
+Conchal is also great for swimming and snorkeling, as it has gentle waves and a sandy (okay, “shelly”) bottom.

-North of Playa Conchal is Flamingo Beach, also in Guanacaste Province.
+North of Conchal Beach is Flamingo Beach, also in Guanacaste.

 With a soft, sandy beach, Flamingo is perfect for building sandcastles and angels.

 And while the kids are playing and running around in the sand, you can enjoy a cold drink and a stunning sunset.
 Flamingo is one of Costa Rica’s top sunset beaches, as it directly faces West.